gsrinivas37/VehicleDetection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+* I started with exploring the techniques of Color histogram features, Binned Color features and HOG features individually.
+* I explored the above features on car and non-car images and saw how they extracted the relevant details of images.
+* I created different utility methods from the lecture videos as I learned these concepts which I eventually used in the project.
+* I trained Linear SVM with above features by experimenting with different parameters of HOG and finally arrived at 99% accuracy.
+* I used sliding window techinique to search for cars on the test images at different scales.
+I used multiple sized windows and experimented with scales till I found optimal number of windows and good detections.
+* I created heatmap with all the positive detections and used a threshold of 2 to get bounding boxes for indivual cars.
+* Finally for the video, I accumulated all the positive detections over 10 consecutive frames to smooth out the boundig boxes and avoid spurious false detections.
+* I found that when two cars are closer to each other, instead of detecting two individual cars, it was detected as on big bounding box for two cars.